ckuhlmann/lt2circuitikz/readme.md

 ### Creating an asy2tex file to translate a (new) LTspice symbol to circuitikz
 asy2tex files are the ones that store information on how to convert any symbol found in the schematic to circuiTikz code.
 To add a new symbol you need to do the following:
 1. Copy the new spice symbol (asy file) for which you want to add lt2circuitikz support into the lt2circuitikz sym folder you are using, usually `sym32a`.
 The relative location of the symbol file in the sym folder needs to be the same as in the LTspice sym folder.
-I.e., if your symbol resides in `sym\someFolder\newSymbol.asc` in your LTspice lib, you need to place it e.g. at `sym32\someFolder\newSymbol.asy`. lt2circuitikz needs the symbol to look up the pin names and positions.
+I.e., if your symbol resides in `sym\someFolder\newSymbol.asy` in your LTspice lib, you need to place it e.g. at `sym32\someFolder\newSymbol.asy`. lt2circuitikz needs the symbol to look up the pin names and positions.
 2. Create a new asy2tex file that has the same name as the asy file, just with the asy2tex extension in the same folder.
 E.g. if you copied `MyNewSymbol.asy` to `sym32a\someFolder\`, you need to create a `MyNewSymbol.asy2tex` text file in the same directory (thus at `sym32a\someFolder\MyNewSymbol.asy2tex`).
 3. Open the asy2tex file and enter the required tokens according to the [following section](#asy2texdocu) to produce the desired circuiTikz code.
 Use existing conversion files as a template.
 	* The general outline should be (<> mark places where you enter data):